Hurricanes beat Flyers in OT, bring back Justin Williams

 The team announced the 18-year veteran has signed a contract for the remainder of the season.
 Williams will earn a base salary of $700,000.
 He can earn an additional $1.3 million in potential bonuses and team play in the regular season and the playoffs.

-Williams has won three Stanley Cups – one with the Hurricanes and two with the Los Angeles Kings – and has 312 goals and 474 assists in 1,244 career games.
+Williams has won two Stanley Cups with the Hurricanes and has 312 goals and 474 assists in 1,284 career games.
 He didn’t sign with any team before the season but has been in negotiations with Carolina for some time.

 ”There is no adjustment because we know what he is,” Hurricanes coach Rod Brind’Amour said. ”He’s been here.
 He’s a Hurricane. … It will be an adjustment for him to get back up to speed.
 That’s the whole thing.
 He’s been out a long time.
 But I’ve said many times that we’ll welcome him back.”